Coleridge-Initiative-org/adrf-userdocs/docs/_source/ds_documents/onboarding.rst

 Onboarding
 ===============

-Before gaining access to all functionalities of the ADRF and the Data Stewardship application every user needs to undergo the onboarding process.
+Before gaining access to all functionalities of the ADRF and the Data Stewardship application, every user needs to undergo the onboarding process.
 You can initiate this by clicking on Onboarding in the navigation bar.
 This will bring you to the ADRF onboarding module.

 .. image:: ../images/ds_onboarding.png
   :width: 600
   :alt: Screenshot of onboarding page

-There are two components that ADRF users have to complete before accessing the work space.
+There are two components that ADRF users have to complete before accessing the workspace.
 First, it is important that you familiarize yourself with the terms of use of the ADRF.
 Second, FedRAMP requires every user to take a security awareness training.

 Terms of Use
 ^^^^^^^^^^^^^